 Step 2: Under All Control Panel Items, select Programs and Features.
 A window with all the programs installed on your PC will appear.

-Step 3: Select the program that you want to remove from drive C. Right-click on it, then choose the only option available; uninstall/change.
+Step 3: Select the program you want to remove from drive C. Right-click on it, then choose the only option available; uninstall/change.

-Step 4: Windows installation/ uninstallation wizard will then request your permission before proceeding with the process.
+Step 4: Windows installation/ uninstallation wizard will request your permission before proceeding with the process.
 Click OK to proceed with the uninstallation process.
 Wait till the program is successfully removed from drive C before proceeding to the next step.

-Step 5: Next up is the reinstallation of the program, but this time in a different local disk.
+Step 5: Next up is the reinstallation of the program, but this time on a different local disk.
 Install the program from whichever source you prefer – online download or from an external storage device.

 Tip!
 Remember to install the program on a different drive, not drive C.

-Method 4: Using Registry Migration
+4. Using Registry Migration

 Tip!
 Be very careful when editing the registry.
 Any errors may severely impair the overall performance of your PC and may even require reinstallation of the operating system.

-Step 1: Locate your preferred destination drive, for instance, disk D, and in it create a folder called Program Files (x86).
+Step 1: Locate your preferred destination drive, for instance, disk D, and in it, create a folder called Program Files (x86).

-To do that, simply type cmd in the search bar.
+To do that, type cmd in the search bar.
 The command prompt app will appear.
 On the right pane of the search results window, select Run as administrator.